Converting blood TAC to plasma TAC

 The transport rate of a molecule across the red blood cell membrane is correlated with its lipophilicity (Schanker et al., 1961).

 Note that some radioactive metabolites may persist in the plasma, or are trapped in blood cells, and that the ratio at equilibrium may be very different from 1.
 In these cases, the blood-to-plasma ratio may have to be measured at several time points (for example [11C]L-deprenyl-D2), fitted to an appropriate function (for example a sigmoidal function), and thereafter blood-to-plasma conversion is done using the individual or population average function.
+[11C]MDL 100,907 is rapidly transported into RBC, but it additionally is bound to 5-HT2ARs on platelets, leading to plasma-to-blood ratio less than 1, but the ratio later increases due to metabolites that do not enter RBCs (Ito et al., 1998; Hinz et al., 2007).
+Platelets express also SERT, which may decrease the plasma-to-blood ratio of many radiotracers targeting serotonin and dopamine systems.

-[11C]Metomidate is an example of tracer which, along with its radioactive metabolites, stays in the blood water spaces; the blood-to-plasma ratio is only dependent on blood hematocrit and water contents of blood cells (63%) and plasma (94%).
+[11C]Metomidate is an example of radiopharmaceutical which, along with its radioactive metabolites, stays in the blood water spaces; the blood-to-plasma ratio is only dependent on blood hematocrit and water contents of blood cells (63%) and plasma (94%).

 [11C]Carfentanil and other fentanyl analogs penetrate the RBC membrane easily.
 Its plasma-to-blood ratio is dependent on the relative binding to plasma proteins and proteins in RBCs.
 The radioactive metabolites of [11C]carfentanil seem to be also found inside the red blood cells, with less affinity to the plasma proteins: